Achieving Precision with Burnishing: The Key to Low Surface Roughness (Ra)

 Reduced friction and wear

-Better sealing in hydraulic & pneumatic parts
+Better sealing in hydraulic and pneumatic parts

 Improved fatigue strength